PangwenE/gep-sim-with-custom-events/README.md

 - **The GEP simulator utilizes internal Overwolf APIs, to give you greater testing capabilities.
 However, the simulator should only be used during the *active development* of your app!**
 - In order for the simulator to work, you must not change any of the `meta' fields in its manifest, apart from 'version'.

+- **YOU NEED TO USE NODE VERSION 16.19.0 IN ORDER TO BUILD THIS.

 ## Available Scripts

 Install all the dependent npm packages locally to the current directory: